sequenceiq/blog/source/_posts/2014-06-11-ambari-cluster-on-docker.markdown

 > Serf is a decentralized solution for cluster membership, failure detection, and orchestration.
 Lightweight and highly available.

-Right now it doesn't seem to make any sense to talk about membership and cluster, but remembre we want to have the exact same process/tools for dev env and production.
+Right now it doesn't seem to make any sense to talk about membership and cluster, but remember we want to have the exact same process/tools for dev env and production.

 The only serf feature we use right now, that you can define shell script **event-handler** for